 Drop Redoubt is one of the two forts on Western Heights, and is linked to the other, the Citadel, by 'the lines' It is a large and impressive fortress.

-The Western Heights Preservation Society holds an annual open weekend giving the public a rare opportunity to see the Drop Redoubt and the Grand Shaft.
+The Western Heights Preservation Society holds annual Open Weekends giving the public a rare opportunity to see the Drop Redoubt and the Grand Shaft.
 Displays, stalls and groups of Napoleonic re-enactors carry out drills and skirmishes to bring the past to life.